apjanco/dashboard/README.md

 # dashboard

-[![](https://github.com/apjanco/dashboard/raw/master/Screen%20Shot%202019-04-11%20at%202.57.13%20PM.png)](http://104.236.220.106:8000/)
+*click on the image to load the interactive dashboard* [![](https://github.com/apjanco/dashboard/raw/master/Screen%20Shot%202019-04-11%20at%202.57.13%20PM.png)](http://104.236.220.106:8000/)

 This is a work in progress.
 The end goal is a research dashboard that will help a researcher who studies Russian literary journals that feature poetry, essays and other writing.
 In the Soviet period, journals were the most affordable way to stay connected with contemporary culture and print runs were often over a million copies per issue.
 Solzhenitysn, for example, was first published in a thick journal.